abdul4086/med-image/README.md

 - Users can adjust the brightness and contrast of the uploaded images using sliders.
 This allows for better visibility and analysis of the images.

 ### 3. Measurement Tools
 - The application includes various measurement tools that allow users to measure distances and angles directly on the images.
-This is particularly useful for medical analysis.
+Here's how to use them:

+  - **Line Measurement**:
+    - Select the line measurement tool from the toolbar.
+    - Click on the starting point of the measurement on the image.
+    - Drag the mouse to the endpoint and click again to finalize the measurement.
+    - The distance will be displayed on the image.

+  - **Angle Measurement**:
+    - Select the angle measurement tool from the toolbar.
+    - Click on the first point to define one vertex of the angle.
+    - Click on the second point to define the other vertex.
+    - Finally, click on the third point to complete the angle.
+    - The angle measurement will be displayed on the image.

+  - **Circle Measurement**:
+    - Select the circle measurement tool from the toolbar.
+    - Click on the center of the circle you want to measure.
+    - Drag the mouse outward to define the radius and click again to finalize.
+    - The radius and area will be displayed on the image.

 ### 4. Zoom and Pan
 - Users can zoom in and out of the images for detailed inspection.
 The pan functionality allows users to move around the image when zoomed in.